-1 2 3 4 5 6 Strongly Slightly Slightly Strongly Disagree Agree disagree disagree agree agree
+1 2 3 4 5 6 Strongly disagree Disagree Slightly disagree Slightly agree Agree Strongly agree

 Registration Submission Criteria

 The prize administrator will evaluate the eligible teams using the criteria provided in Table 2.
 Teams will be evaluated based on the extent to which the registration submission aligns with the criteria statements.